Nastel/gocypher-cybench-eclipse/README.md

 **Steps:**

 * Select any JAVA class file in the project explorer which meets pre-conditions.
-* Right click mouse button on it and Select `CyBench Generate` or click CTRL+7.
+* Right click mouse button on it and Select `CyBench Generate Benchmark Stubs` or click CTRL+7.

 ![](./docs/images/image15.png)